jbcarpanelli/dottastico/README.md

 dottastico
 =========
-A simple JQuery based library to navigate between sections in a scrollable website
+A simple JQuery based library to navigate between sections in a scrollable website.

 ## Usage & Simple example
 Just remember to call JQuery library before dottastico: